rdkcentral/firebolt-certification-suite/cypress/plugins/testDataProcessor.md

 ### > fetchMergedJsonFromDirectory

-Function to merge JSON files ferom the given directory.
+fetchMergedJsonFromDirectory will merge all JSON files from the given directory.

 ##### Params:
 | Param | Definition|